jonbrunette/EcoFirstShopping/README.md

 Online shopping prioritizes profits over environmentally sustainable options.
 In most cases the cheapest or least eco-friendly option is shown first to consumer and shoppers.
 The online shopping experience is clouded in overwhelming product suggestions and "buy it now" attitude.
 Making smart environmentally motivated choices is difficult.

+We are here to help consumer make better choices.

 ### How can technology help?
 We want to positively influence more people into making eco-friendly and zero-waste lifestyle decisions through products that are reusable, biodegradable, sustainable, all-natural, non-toxic and made from recycled materials.